gracygulati7/Relay/README.md

 # 🗨️ Online Discussion Forum (Threads API)

 This is a **basic project** for an Online Discussion Forum (like a mini StackOverflow/Reddit).
-Currently, it supports **CRUD operations for threads (create, read, update, delete), user authentication with protected routes, and view and add comments**
+Currently, it supports **CRUD operations for threads (create, read, update, delete), user authentication with protected routes, view and add comments, search and filters**
-Later, you can extend it with **replies, upvotes/downvotes, search, and filters**.
+Later, we would extend it with **user profile, replies and upvotes/downvotes**.

 ---